tps99/Arc-Azure-Portal-Dashboards/README.md

 **Please note** however that it will by default be created as a "Private" Dashboard meaning only you will be able to see it.
 To make it available to your colleagues you can hit the "Share" button which will publish it to a shared dashboard area or a named resource group.

 # Current Dashboards
-There are a range of dashboards which give different overviews and slices ofthe underlying Metadata - overall the objective is to give an overview of some aspect of the Arc deployment
+There are a range of dashboards which give different overviews and slices ofthe underlying Metadata - the overall the objective is to give an overview of some aspect of the Arc deployment
 Current dashboards on the repo include:

 ## ARC - Rollout Progress Tracker